Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Conclusion

 \section{Conclusion}

-We characterized the optimal probability of misidentification for BAI with a fixed budget when the gap among the expected rewards are small.
-Our novel problem-dependent lower bound on the misidentification probability reveals the optimal allocation of the expected number of arm draws, and the allocation is specific to each bandit model.
-The proposed RS-AIPW strategy has a sampling rule, which makes use of the optimal allocation guided by the lower bound.
-For the recommendation rule, we introduced the AIPW estimator, used in the causal inference field and forms a martingale difference sequence.
-With the help of a new large deviation expansion we developed, we gave the performance guarantee matching the lower bound under a small gap.
-Our result provides insight into long-standing open problems in the MAB field.
+We characterized the optimal probability of misidentification for BAI with a fixed budget when the gap between the expected rewards is small.
+With the help of a new large deviation expansion we developed, we showed that the performance of our proposed NA-AIPW strategy matches the lower bound under a small gap.
+Although there are several remaining open questions, our result provides insight into long-standing open problems in BAI.
+Furthermore, we can extend our results to BAI with multiple arms and contextual information, such as \citep{Kato2021Role,Russac2021,QinRusso2022,Kato2022semipara}.